-- User details are check with the help of Active Directory.
+- User details are checked with the help of Active Directory.

 - When the AD finds the user it sends the response to the miniOrange RADIUS server.
 First-factor authentication is completed here.

-- RADIUS client prompts the user with MFA challenge. (e.g.OTP over SMS/Email).
+- RADIUS client prompts the user with a Multi-Factor Authentication (MFA) challenge. (e.g.OTP over SMS/Email).

 - When the user validates himself with MFA.
 The authentication response is sent to the miniOrange RADIUS server.

 - After checking the response RADIUS server grants access to the user.

 2.Yubikey as a Multi-Factor Authentication (MFA) for Microsoft Office 365

 Microsoft provides MFA only via their default application with limited MFA methods and you can not configure any additional MFA authentication method.
 In some cases you need to spend an enormous amount for licensing and user differentiation, and if you need to activate or deactivate for the particular user you have.

 If you are looking to use Yubikey or any other hardware token as an authentication method while accessing Office 365, it’s supported by miniOrange and can be integrated quickly.

 miniOrange allows you to use Yubikey (or the other method from 15+ available MFA methods) as the multi-factor to login into your Office 365 or any of your Microsoft Applications.